AronDavis/FInt/README.md

 dotnet test
 ```

-Tests are automatically run in CI.
+Tests are automatically run in GitHub CI.
 All pushes to `master` must pass tests before a release is created.

 ---

 ## 📚 Documentation

-The library is fully self-documented within `FInt.cs` via XML comments.
-For quick reference:
+The library is fully self-documented within `FInt.cs` via XML comments

-- `FInt(int value)` — create a new fixed integer
-- `.Value` — retrieve the underlying value
-- `+`, `-`, `==`, `!=` — basic operators supported
-- `ToString()` — prints the integer value

 ---

 ## 🧰 Requirements

-- .NET 8.0 SDK or higher
-- Works with any .NET-compatible project (console, library, Unity, etc.)
+- Works with any .NET-compatible project (.NET, Unity, etc.)

 ---

-## 💡 Motivation

-`FInt` was created to explore a simplified, immutable numeric type with full test coverage and clean CI/CD automation, all contained in a single, drop-in file.
-Ideal for teaching, prototyping, or minimalistic development.

----

 ## 🤝 Contributing

 Contributions are welcome!
 Fork the repo, make your changes, and open a pull request.
-All code should be covered by tests and conform to the current style.
+All code should be covered by tests and conform to the current coding style.

 ---